phamthanhsang-cs/SOC-in-my-Pocket/deployment/opnsense/firewallrule.md

 # Firewall Rules

 ## Overview
-This document outlines the firewall rules implemented for the **SOCIMP** project to secure network traffic between VLANs, endpoints, and critical infrastructure.
-Each section specifies the rules applied to different VLANs and services based on their purpose and security requirements.
+This document details the firewall rules implemented for the SOCIMP project to secure and manage network traffic between VLANs, endpoints, and critical infrastructure.
+Each section outlines the specific rules applied to different VLANs and services based on their purpose and security requirements.

-Since i only apply penetration test on two networks: **Servers Area** & **User Workstation**
+For this project, penetration testing is limited to two key networks: Servers Area (VLAN 5) and User Workstations (VLAN 192).
+Therefore, the OPNSense firewall rules are focused on securing and monitoring traffic within these networks.

 ## Table of Contents
 1. [General Principles](#general-principles)